 Amanda’s Paleo Campfire Pot Roast included chopped carrots, white potatoes, garlic, fresh thyme sprigs, cubed beef, onion, salt and pepper in a red wine marinade that was all added to a gallon size zip lock.
 We used heavy duty foil to create individual pot roast pockets to cook our dinner over the campfire once we arrived at our campsite.

-Like I said, I made Paleo subs which Jeff & I ate for lunch on both Saturday and Sunday.
-While we were making them I decided to post a vine, so here’s a quick recap of how I made them this time around.
+I prepared a different version of my Paleo subs before we left.
+Jeff & I ate them for lunch on both Saturday and Sunday.
+While we were making them I decided to post a Vine video, so here’s a quick recap of how I made them this time around.

 How To Make Paleo Subs